Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

-I often get asked this question.
-First, if you are firing stoneware or porcelain, read Tip #17 about vitrification of clay.
+We often get questions about sealing and waterproofing ceramics.
+First, if you are firing porcelain or stoneware, read our tip about vitrification of clay.
 Your best means of achieving a waterproof piece is to fire your clay body to the right temperature.
 But there are cases where you cannot make your ware completely waterproof.

 The most common things I have heard potters say they use for waterproofing are:

 Acrylic Floor Polish (ie Futura.) (available in the grocery store)

 Tung Oil (available in hardware or woodworking stores)

 Thompson's Water Seal (available in hardware stores, used for sealing wood and concrete)